 The business-to-business sales funnel is a seductive metaphor, implying that a broad universe of candidate customers will drop relentlessly and gravitationally towards becoming a bottom-line sale.
 Of course, it doesn’t quite work that way – prospects can get stuck at any stage and even exit back out the top of the funnel altogether.
-But, as a way of looking at a broad journey from ignorance and apathy through to commitment and sale, the funnel is about the best metaphor we have.
+But, as a way of looking at a broad customer journey from ignorance and apathy through to commitment and sale, the funnel is about the best metaphor we have.

 Off the back of this funnel metaphor comes a lot of buzz, and consequently, buzzwords.
 We “load prospects at the top of the funnel”, “accelerate prospects through the funnel” and use words like TOFU (Top of Funnel), “awareness stage” and “mapping to the funnel.”
 The whole idea behind the B2B sales funnel is to help channel our prospective clients through a series of content that starts out as awareness-building and ends at a purchase page or with a sale.
 But how do we know what those stages should be, where our B2B prospects are, and what needs to happen at each stage?